tesshuflower/samples/policy/README.md

 <b>Note</b>:

 - The `dpa.spec` property defines the storage location properties.
 The default value shows the `dpa.spec` format for using an S3 bucket.
 Update this to match the type of storage location you want to use.
 - You can still upate the `hdr-app-configmap` properties after the `ConfigMap` was applied to the hub.
 When you do that, the backup settings on the managed clusters where the PolicySet has been applied will be automatically updated with the new values for the `hdr-app-configmap`.
-For example, to restore a new backup, update the `restore.backupName` property on the `hdr-app-configmap` on the hub; the change is pushed to the deployed policies on the managed cluster and a restore resource matching the new properties will be created there.

 All values specified with brackets <> should be updated before applying the `hrd-app-configmap`.